Mites of potential medical importance.

 Useful websites & relevant journal articles*:

-Listed below are just some of the mites which can (or might) affect humans, with links to further information about them.
+Listed below are just some of the many mites which may affect humans, with links to further information about them.
 Always ask about contact with animals and plant materials, occupation and hobbies, and remember that parasites are masters of adaptation.
 Some species may attack humans if their natural host is not available.
+Clues which may be present include intense itching, often worse at night due to many mites being nocturnal, and crusting/scaling as the skin reacts to try to expel the parasites.
 Don’t wait to find a published report before being suspicious.
 Remember that reduced immunity is likely to allow proliferation so clinical signs could appear or progress in response to immunosuppressant medication.
+Any infestation of this type can cause sleep disturbance, anxiety and depression.

 1. Prostigmata: mites with a respiratory system which opens near the chelicerae (front appendages/fangs)